-- unacceptable professional conduct - conduct that may bring the profession into disrepute - conviction, at any time, of a relevant offence
+- unacceptable professional conduct - conduct that may bring the profession into disrepute

 Where facts are admitted by the teacher, the chair invites the presenting officer to read out any agreed statement of facts.

 Where facts are disputed, the chair invites the presenting officer and the teacher/teacher representative to make an opening statement.